brontozaur/books-extjs-spring-boot/README.md

 * Fix the books grid filtering to take into account current tree selection
 * Fix upload is lost when editing + save directly bug
 * Fix author save failed when using dataNasterii field value
+* ~~Book cover uploads should not create files on server~~
+* To convert image upload API into a document upload API, with items displayed on a new tab, based on their type.
+Server file explorer!

 <i>More future plans :-) </i>